 As stated in the frame of reference, organizational learning stems from individuals, who become agents and influence the way others in the organization think, act, and learn (Drejer, 2000).
 However, there is also a feedback loop to individuals.
 New routines, structures and culture in the organization guide and shape future individual behavior and experiences.
 This forms a constant interrelationship in learning between the different levels of analysis.
 Competence development is thus a system of actors and changes on various levels of analysis that need to be considered simultaneously.
-For example, Paper IV puts forward a number of interventions that can support individual workplace learning in organizations.
-These interventions were found to be more or less prevailing in organizations, indicating that organizations need to learn more about them.
+For example, Paper IV puts forward a number of interventions that can support individual workplace learning in organizations, indicating that organizations need to learn more about them.
 But organizations cannot learn without individuals who take in and understand the interventions and then initiate them.
 During implementation or thereafter, routines and structures change (i.e., organizational learning takes place), which in turn can result in new individual experiences of the interventions.
 This can help to improve or implement other organizational interventions for learning.